How To Save Your Marriage

 As I write this blog, it is Valentine’s Day.
 But on this day devoted to love, the sad reality is that many marriages are in trouble.
 An article from the Institute for Family Studies reports on a survey conducted by the National Divorce Decision-Making Project that asked people questions about “divorce ideation.”
 How many married people are thinking about divorce?
 Half of married people said that they had thought about divorce in the past or recently.
 Most of those said that they wanted to save their marriage rather than divorce, if possible.

-If you have had thoughts of divorce recently about your own marriage, there is some good news.
+If you’ve had thoughts of divorce recently about your own marriage, there is some good news.
 While those thoughts do signal that your marriage has problems, they can also be a strong motivator to do something about those problems and take the necessary steps to save your marriage.

 Can You Save Your Marriage?